2017 Marshallese Constitutional Convention election: Electoral system

 The 45 members of the Constitutional Convention consisted of 33 directly-elected delegates elected from the 33 Legislature districts, and 12 Iroijs (chiefs).
 Postal voting was not allowed.

 Campaign

 A total of 119 candidates contested the 33 directly-elected seats, whilst 24 ran for the 12 seats reserved for the Iroijs.
 All but seven of the thirty-three members of the Legislature ran for election to the convention.

 Results

 Aftermath

 The Constitutional Convention opened in April 2017.
 Kessai Note was elected as the body's President, defeating Christopher Loeak by a vote of 22–21.

+After a long pause due to the Covid-19 pandemic, the works of the convention was finally put to a referendum on 25 April 2025.